All fields are required

 Jacla Necklace Treasure Box Beaded Corn

 (Grades 3-6) - Students will learn about the natural materials that were used traditionally in this style of necklace created by the Navajo (coral, white shell, and turquoise) and a style of necklace that continues to be made by artists today.
 Students will learn about where the Navajo would have historically got the materials, how they were turned into beads, and then ultimately how it would become a necklace.
-This is a great memento, and a wonderful way for students and by the end they are so proud of their necklaces.
+This is a great memento and a wonderful way for students to learn about native peoples of the southwest.

 (Grades K-2) - Symmetry is present throughout our Home exhibition from pottery, to weaving, to jewelry designs.
 Drawing from what they see in the gallery on their tour, and from the natural world students create a box decorated with their own symmetrical designs to take home to remember all that they learned on their visit.